 Keep out of the reach of children.

-If you are using this medicine at home, you will be instructed on how to store this medicine.
-Store the prefilled syringes or unopened vials in a refrigerator between 2 to 8 degrees C (36 to 46 degrees F).
-The vials should be stored upright.
+Store the prefilled syringes or vials in a refrigerator between 2 to 8 degrees C (36 to 46 degrees F).
 Keep in the original carton.
 Protect from light.
 Do not freeze.
 Do not shake.
+The vials should be stored upright.
 Throw away any unused medicine that has been stored in the refrigerator after the expiration date.

 What should I tell my health care provider before I take this medicine?